-Why Choose Criminal Justice at SC?
+Why Choose Computer Programming at SC?

 Recently ranked by U.S. News and World Report for its online bachelor’s degree programs, Southwestern College offers quality online degrees to adult learners.
 With courses taught by expert faculty and access to a variety of student resources, SC learners are provided with the tools and flexibility needed to succeed in their education while preparing for professional advancement.

 - Receive the same diploma as traditional students from our physical campus

 Students enrolled in the online accounting program at Southwestern College can expect to:

 - Demonstrate an understanding of key computer programming concepts and generally accepted theories and practices.